MrGrappleMan/Fynelium-LX/README.md

 - Plug the USB into the PC where you want to install Bazzite.
 - Restart your PC and **enter the boot menu / UEFI setup screen** (usually by spamming F1, F12, F10, Esc, or Del – check device splash screen or motherboard OEM details).
 - Pick your USB drive from the list.
-- Ventoy will show a menu – select the Bazzite `.iso` and enter.
+- Ventoy will show a menu – select the `bazzite-ExampleFILEnameHere.iso` and enter.

 ### 5. Installing Bazzite 🛠️
-- Pick Keyboard layout, language, timezone, create a user(choose a single lowercase alphabet for user name, whatever for Full name), etc.
+- Choose keyboard layout and language.
+The rest is optional but recommended to configure.
+Special steps below,
-- **Make it your only OS, recommend ed** Select your main drive and let it format, delete all partitions on it by freeing up space, preserve none ON THAT disk.
+- **Make it your only OS, recommended** Select your main drive and let it format, delete all partitions on it by freeing up space, select preserve none ON THAT SPECIFIC disk.
 - **Dual-booting with Windows?** Shrink your Windows partition first (in Windows Disk Management), then pick the free space from the installer here.
-- **Drive Encryption** Turn on **LUKS encryption** – password asked on every boot 🔒
+- 🔒 Enable **LUKS encryption**
-- Wait till it installs, keep an eye on its execution
+- Keep the username as 'bazzite'.
+Anything else will result in an improper userspace setup though not mandatory.
+- Proceed with the installation

 ### 6. Post install script ✨
 - Once you're on the desktop, open a **Terminal** (search for it in the menu).